PUBLIC WORSHIP AT ST WILFRID’S

-During the current restrictions, it is still possible for us to hold Services / celebrate Mass in Church.
+During the current restrictions, we are holding Services / celebrating Mass in Church.
 As progress is made on the easing of restrictions, following the Government’s ‘Road Map’, we will update you all on any changes.

 Sunday Mass Times – Said Mass